 Future land-use at Clonad Bog has not been defined by Bord na Móna.
-Biodiversity and ecosystem services have been identified as the current primary land-use at Clonad Bog.
 Bord na Móna will continue to review the future after-use of its land-bank.
 Any consideration of any other future after-uses for Clonad Bog, will be conducted in adherence to the relevant planning legislation and consultation with relevant authorities and will be considered within the framework of this rehabilitation plan.